Presentation miniature: Late medieval

+Christine de Pizan presenting her collected works to Queen Isabeau of Bavaria, miniature by the Master of the Cité des dames, c.
+1410.

 Herald Gilles Le Bouvier presenting the Armorial of Gilles Le Bouvier to Charles VII of France c.
 1455.

 Philip the Good with Chancellor Rolin and the future Charles the Bold accepts the Grandes Chroniques de France from Guillaume Fillastre on January 1, 1457.
 By Simon Marmion, probably the figure at left.